Reverse Sear Prime Rib

 I always do this with my meat, particularly red meat like beef.
 This encourages browning, and you can see that there’s enough moisture on the outside that it moistens a full piece of paper towel:

-Tie with Twine: Most grocery stores will sell the prime rib already tied with twine.
+Most grocery stores will sell both the bone-in or boneless rib roast already tied with twine.
 This helps keep the shape, but more importantly, it helps you maneuver this big cut of meat.
 I use the twine to turn the rib roast over and around as I’m seasoning.

 Keep the Additional Flavors Simple and Traditional

-The only flavors I use to accent the beef are fresh rosemary, fresh thyme, and black pepper:
+For my prime rib rub, the only flavors I use to accent the beef are fresh rosemary, fresh thyme, and black pepper.
+Combine them in a small bowl.

 And before someone asks, that’s right, no garlic.
 I don’t believe garlic has any place here, and I say this as someone who loves garlic.
 It’s too strong of a flavor here and takes away too much from the beef, and it’s also very prone to burning.